MatanBarhoum/CSharp-Projects/Library Management System C#/README.md

 <h1> New Book </h1>
 a UI to add a book. using if statements checking for string.isnullorempty to check if nothing provided. if so, a messagebox appear and warn.
+Reader to check for duplicate Book Name or Book ID!!
 <img src="New_Book.gif">

 <h1> New Renter </h1>